ginpks/TRANSPORTATION/team/m2/ui-diagrams.md

 ## UI diagrams

-The relative path to the pdf file of the drawn UI design is : team/m2/326 ui design (draft 1).pdf
+The relative path to the pdf file of the drawn UI design is: team/m2/UI Design (Draft 2).pdf

 ### Explanations of each diagram:
 - Login page: The login page is built for users to log into their own account using their UMass email.
 The purpose of using UMass email